Collin Delia: Playing career

 Delia began the 2018–19 season with the IceHogs after attending the Blackhawks training camp.
 He was recalled in December after starter Corey Crawford suffered an injury.
 On February 11, 2019, the Blackhawks signed Delia to a three-year, $3 million contract extension.
 He was reassigned to the AHL on February 25 but was recalled again on March 5, on an emergency basis.
 After he helped the Blackhawks hold on for a 5–4 win over the Toronto Maple Leafs on March 13, Delia was reassigned to the IceHogs.

-As a free agent from the Blackhawks after five seasons within the organization, Delia was signed to a one-year, $750,000 contract with the Vancouver Canucks on July 13, 2022.
+Delia left the Blackhawks organization after five season and signed a one-year, $750,000 contract with the Vancouver Canucks on July 13, 2022.
 Beginning the season in the AHL with affiliate, the Abbotsford Canucks, Delia was later recalled to the Canucks and assumed the backup role in establishing career bests with 10 wins through 20 appearances.

 On July 1, 2023, Delia left the Canucks and was signed to a one-year, $775,000 contract with the Winnipeg Jets for the season.
 He was assigned and remained with AHL affiliate, the Manitoba Moose for the duration of the season, posting an 11-19-1 record through 32 appearances.

-As a free agent from the Jets, Delia left to sign a one-year, two-way contract with the Edmonton Oilers for the season on July 1, 2024.
+Delia left the Jets to sign a one-year, two-way contract with the Edmonton Oilers for the season on July 1, 2024.
+Delia spent the season with the Oiler's AHL affiliate, the Bakersfield Condors, where he posted a 12–11–5 record with a 2.76 goals-against average and a .906 save percentage.

-Having concluded his contract with the Oilers and completing his eighth North American professional season, Delia opted to pursue a career abroad in agreeing to a one-year deal with Swedish club, Brynäs IF of the SHL, on July 11, 2025.
+Delia signed a one-year deal with Swedish club, Brynäs IF of the SHL, on July 11, 2025.